MohammadMahdi1375/Forward-Forward-Algorithm/README.md

 Here you can see my second innovation in which after extracting the features the labels are concatenated with the flattened vector that is the output of the convolution parts.
 That's why the size of the flattened vector is 2058 instead of 2048.
 I came up with this idea because the Forward-Forward algorithm is extremely dependent on the positive and negative samples and it could assist the model to remember the labels and be able to distinguish better between the positive and negative samples.
 I tried concatenating labels in different layers, even the convolutional parts, but this one surpassed the others.
 The reason why I chose this architecture is that at the beginning of this project, I could not get any promising results which is why I made a decision to try the transfer algorithm.
 I evaluated various Transfer Learning methods and came up with the decision that ALexNet is better than the others in terms of performance and the size of the model.
 Afterward, I thought that maybe the architecture of the AlexNet would work for training a CNN model from scratch.
 That is why I came up with this model and most of the hyperparameters are based on the AlexNet.
 However, AlexNet has 5 convolutional layers, in my proposed architecture there are just 3 convolutional layers.
 It should be noted that I even tried models with more and less convolutional layers, but this architecture was the best among them.

 In the following, the architectures of the Transformer-based models have been presented (The first one belongs to the Forward-Forward and the second one to the Backpropagation).
-As I indicated earlier, I evaluated all of the Transfer Learning models and then concluded to use AlexNet. there is a difference between training from scratch and the Transfer Learning approach.
+As I indicated earlier, I evaluated all of the Transfer Learning models and then decided to use AlexNet. there is a difference between training from scratch and the Transfer Learning approach.
 In the latter one, the extracted features are fed into the pre-trained convolutional layers, and then in the Fully-Connected layers that are supposed to be fine-tuned, positive and negative samples are generated while in the first one, the extracted features are converted into positive and negative at the beginning of the model (input of the convolutional layers).
-This innovation improved the performance of the model up to 33%.
+This innovation improved the performance of the model by up to 33%.

 ![TransferLearning_FF.png](https://drive.google.com/uc?export=view&id=1S6yNFGsf_ULaLyNE2xw2jPP3EEzv-VQw)
 ![TransferLearning_BP.png](https://drive.google.com/uc?export=view&id=1KPXWlLKdqlUrYuSFhbv3_aavjD53s_BB)